david-fisher/320-F19-Track-II/README.md

 1. Download and install Android Studio: https://developer.android.com/studio
 2. Clone repo from Git
 3. Run app: Start by opening Android Studio
+ - Select the OrchardWatch-mobileapp folder as the root project folder in Android Studio.
  a.
 With an emulator:
   i.
 Click on list of available devices ii.
 If no emulators are set up, set up emulator: